Williams Racing: Le Mans 24 Hours and Sportscars (1998–2000)

 Prior to their F1 partnership, Williams Motorsport built Le Mans Prototypes for BMW, known as the V12 LM and V12 LMR.
 The V12 LMR won the 24 Hours of Le Mans in 1999.
 The car was driven by Pierluigi Martini, Yannick Dalmas and Joachim Winkelhock, and operated by Schnitzer Motorsport under the name of BMW Motorsport.

 Formula E

 Williams's Advanced Engineering division collaborated with Jaguar Racing in its debut season.
-Williams have a contract to supply the battery system for the Gen 3 Car from the 2021–22 Formula E World Championship.
+Williams had a contract to supply the battery system for the Gen3 Car from the 2021–22 Formula E World Championship.

 The MG Metro 6R4 was developed by Williams for the 1986 World Rally Championship.

 The Williams-engineered Renault Laguna BTCC car ran between 1995 and 1999 and won two manufacturers' titles and one drivers' title.

 Automobile activities

 Jaguar C-X75

 In May 2011 Jaguar announced a limited production of the C-X75 from 2013 to 2015, with a compact, forced induction petrol engine combined with electric motors instead of the micro gas turbines in the concept car.
 A maximum of 250 cars were planned to be built in partnership with Williams Advanced Engineering.
 The Jaguar C-X75 is a hybrid-electric, 2-seat, concept car produced by British automobile manufacturer Jaguar Cars in partnership with the derivative of the Formula One team, Williams Advanced Engineering which debuted at the 2010 Paris Motor Show.